dineshTrivedi/ftcs/README.md

 IP-maquina3 slots=2

 * Parâmetro -nolocal, --nolocal: Do not run any copies of the launched application on the same node as orterun is running.
-This option will override listing the localhost with --host or any other host-specifying mechanism.
+This option will override listing the localhost with --host or any other host-specifying mechanism. **(Nao funcionou esse parametro!)**
 * Parâmetro -machinefile, --machinefile < machinefile >: Lista de hosts para executarmos

 * Quatro processos:

-mpirun -np 4 -nolocal -machinefile maquinas.txt ./ftcs
+mpirun -np 4 -machinefile maquinas.txt ./ftcs

 * Oito processos:

-mpirun -np 8 -nolocal -machinefile maquinas.txt ./ftcs
+mpirun -np 8 -machinefile maquinas.txt ./ftcs

 Referências